 My baskets serve as both functional and decorative works of art.
-Initiating the creative process for each new piece is like striking up a conversation with someone I’m eager to get to know; I may not know where it will lead, or how it will conclude, but it’s always an adventure.
+Initiating the creative process for each piece is like striking up a conversation with someone I’m eager to get to know; I may not know where it will take me, or how it will conclude, but it’s always an adventure.
 The basketry techniques that I have developed allow me to make spontaneous choices along the way regarding size, form, color placement and pattern shifts.
 Sometimes the process flows almost effortlessly and I lose all sense of time.
-Other times, I find that I need to keep changing course in order to successfully bring my strand of evolving decisions together.
+Other times, I have to keep changing course in order to successfully bring my uncharted strand of evolving decisions together.
 However the conversation goes, each piece gives me fresh opportunities to hone my skills and explore color, texture and form in endless depth.

 I begin by selecting fabrics which, when brought together for the first time, pique my interest.
 Most often, I’m drawn to hand-dyed cottons produced by Indonesian artisans who are masters at the ancient art of wax-resist batik fabric dying.
-Batiking is an art form in and of itself, that has sustained not only individual artisans and their families, but entire communities for centuries.
+Batiking is an art form that has sustained not only individual artisans, but entire communities for centuries.
 I love knowing that in its own small way, my work contributes to the welfare these multi-generational collectives.

 After cutting my fabrics into narrow strips, I fold and crease each piece lengthwise to prevent fraying and bolster construction.
 Once the strips are prepared, the construction process begins.